 The Francises are having houseguests for the weekend: Betty’s old school friend Caroline, along with her husband and two sons–Sean a strapping, morose jock, and Neil, a nerdy space enthusiast who wears high-waisted cutoffs.

 Betty dismisses Don as nothing more than a long ago high school anthropology experiment who barely warrants a thought at this point.
 She then nods approvingly to Caroline at Sally’s interest in Sean, pointing out that Sally has never put on lipstick to go to the pool before.
-They didn’t even mention Sally’s hair, which looks like it took at least an hour to style and will soon be under a bathing cap or soaking in chlorinated pool water.
+They didn’t even mention Sally’s hair, which looks like it took at least an hour to style even though it will soon be under a bathing cap or soaking in chlorinated pool water.

 Sally as a lifeguard is a bit of a stretch in itself.
 She really doesn’t have much of a swimmer’s build, does she?